darokel/postgres-backup-r2/README.md

 - Multiple databases can be backed up by providing a comma-separated list in `POSTGRES_DATABASE`
 - Each database will be backed up to its own file with format: `{database_name}_{timestamp}.dump`
 - When using `BACKUP_KEEP_DAYS`, old backups are cleaned up per database
+- Set `WEBHOOK_URL` to send notifications to a webhook URL, eg Slack channel.

 ## Restore
 > [!CAUTION]